 The actual width of the wooden boards will also impact the overall look.
 “Strip flooring” refers to narrower cuts of wood, usually no more than 2 ¾ inches in width.
 “Plank flooring,” on the other hand, uses wider boards that can be as wide as seven inches.

 It is advisable to avoid using wooden flooring in any underground room, such as a basement.
 The constant humidity and presence of moisture can cause problems with the wood, such as warping.
-If you want the look of wooden floors without the downsides of actual wood in such areas of the home, then it is wise to select a wood laminate.
+If you want the look of wooden floors without the downsides of actual wood in such areas of the home, then it is wise to select a wooden Ottawa laminate flooring.
 This material is made of a multi-ply core layered over with hardwood.
 This construction helps to resist expansion and contraction far better than solid wood.

 Carpeting is the top option for anybody who considers an ambience of warmth and intimacy to be essential in their home’s living areas.
 If you are fond of barefoot living, carpeting can be a luxurious and pleasant choice.
 In addition to the wonderful aesthetic benefits, carpet also provides a fair degree of sound-proofing as well as some insulation, making it a potentially ideal option for rooms that have no heat below them.
 There is a wide array of options when choosing carpeting for your home, which leads to quite a drastic change in pricing from one style to the next.

 The quality and thickness of the pad you use beneath the carpet is also important to factor in when making your decision to select carpeting for your living areas.
 The padding will impact the lifespan of your carpeting and can make it even more comfortable to stand on while you enjoy the new look of your room.